 A sub can be a company or an individual.
 But keep in mind that as a sub, you are not an employee.
 Rather, you typically are an independent contractor (or you’re employed by one).

 That’s really important for labor and tax law purposes, among other reasons.
 But even though you are not an employee, the GC does retain certain rights based on their relationship with the subcontractor.
 In California and Maryland, the GC even has the right to inspect the books of their subcontractors.

 Compared to the general contractor, a subcontractor’s work is more narrowly focused.
 These are your specialists, highly trained in a certain trade such as drywall, plumbing, HVAC, roofing, etc.

-The division between contractors, subcontractors, sub-subcontractors, suppliers, etc. – it all matters a lot.
-First, let’s look at how it creates payment problems on construction projects.
+The division between contractors, subcontractors, sub-subcontractors, and suppliers all matters a lot.
+First, let’s look at how the different levels of contractors creates payment problems on construction projects.
 Then, we’ll look at how it affects contractors and subcontractors differently.
 Finally, we’ll move to some of the tools introduced to ease these payment problems.

 Contractors’ Payment Challenges